Douglas County waking to storm damage

-“I did speak with the National Weather Service and they were calling it straight line winds around 2:45 to 3 a.m. at about 70 to 80 mph,” said Douglas County Emergency Management Agency Director Chana Ray.
+“I did speak with the National Weather Service, and they were calling it straight-line winds around 2:45 to 3 a.m. at about 70 to 80 mph,” said Chana Ray, director of the Douglas County Emergency Management Agency.

-“Most of it was in Newman,” said Ray, who said a few streets were closed this morning because of downed power lines and tree limbs.
+“Most of it was in Newman,” said Ray, who added that a few streets were closed this morning because of downed power lines and tree limbs.

 “We had power poles snapped,” she said, adding she was still receiving reports.